 These tools do not all function in the same way, though.
 For instance, while Coinbase's software is efficient, it only covers Coinbase transactions.
 So, this software may not be for you if you use different platforms.

 Koinly is another excellent tax software to use.
 This tool lets you import crypto transactions from different platforms.
 It then scans them and specifies which are taxable.
 The software also supports many crypto platforms.
-This makes it easier to calculate all your due taxes in one place.
+This allows you to calculate all of your owed taxes in one place.

-Note that the report generated by crypto tax software is not an official tax document.
-So, ensure you countercheck the provided details for accuracy.
+The report that crypto tax software makes is not an official tax document.
+So, ensure that you countercheck the provided details for accuracy.